Masange/masange.github.io/README.md

 # About
-Experienced financial services professional working in the areas of model risk management, data science, and analytics.
+<p align="justify"> Experienced financial services professional working in the areas of model risk management, data science, and analytics.
 I am passionate about solving problems in financial services and risk management by creating best in-class technology products that leverage cutting-age techniques in Applied Math, Artificial Intelligence & Machine Learning.
-Furthermore, I am an infinite learner, continuously seeking to become a better risk manager and data scientist.
+Furthermore, I am an infinite learner, continuously seeking to become a better risk manager and data scientist.</p>

 # Summary of skills
 - Proficient in SAS, R , Python, Tableau and MS Office.